-- 24. Extraordinary expenditure of funds shall be approved by majority of the council members present and voting. - 25.
-Financial report: The council shall make an annual financial report to the deacon community. - 26.
-Procedure: The rules contained in the most recent edition of Robert's Rules of Order shall govern the council in all cases not covered by these statutes without prejudice to the Code of Canon Law and other ecclesiastical law and teaching. - IV.
-Standing and Ad Hoc Committees - 27.
-Standing committees: The standing committees necessary to carry on the general work of the council are: - Annual Deacon Retreat Committee - Continuing Education Committee - Community Development Committee - · Spiritual Growth Committee - · Communications Committee - 28.
-Membership in the standing committees shall not be restricted to members of the deacon community. - 29.
-Chairpersons of the standing committees shall be council members and be appointed for the duration of the chairperson of the council's term.
-The chairperson of the council shall seek guidance from the Deacon Council at large. - 30.
-Members of the standing committees shall be appointed by the chairperson of the committee. - 31.
-Ad hoc committees: The council may create ad hoc committees to carry out special projects pertaining to the council and the community. - 32.
-The chairperson of the ad hoc committee shall be appointed by the chairperson of the council. - 33.
-Membership in ad hoc committees shall not be restricted to members of the community and appointed by the chairperson of the ad hoc committee.
+- 27. Membership on the standing committees shall not be restricted to members of the deacon community.
+Members on the standing committees shall be appointed by the chairperson of each of the standing committee. - 28.
+Ad hoc committees: The council may create ad hoc committees to carry out special projects pertaining to the council and the community. - 29.
+The chairperson of the ad hoc committee shall be appointed by the chairperson of the council. - 30.
+Membership in ad hoc committees shall not be restricted to members of the community, and will be appointed by the chairperson of the ad hoc committee.